isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>

-<summary><h5>8.
+<summary><h5>9.
 How can an overseas company or individual apply for a licence?</h5></summary>

 Overseas companies which are not registered in Singapore but wish to apply to be licensed to provide licensable cybersecurity services to the Singapore market must first apply for a CorpPass Admin Account for Foreign Entity which is necessary for the submission of the licence application via GoBusiness Licensing.
 For assistance on setting up a CorpPass Admin Account, please visit the <a target="\_blank" href="http://www.corppass.gov.sg/">CorpPass website</a> or email <a href="mailto:support@corppass.gov.sg">support@corppass.gov.sg</a>.
 Alternatively, please click <a target="\_blank" href="https://www.corppass.gov.sg/corppass/common/contactus">here</a> for more contact options.

 <br><br>Do note that overseas companies that are not registered with the Accounting and Corporate Regulatory Authority of Singapore (ACRA) are required to upload a copy of their business profile (reflecting the details of the business registration record with the relevant authorities in the oversea country) in the licence application.
-Please note that documents not in the English language must be submitted together with an accurate translation in the English language.
+Documents not in the English language must be submitted together with an accurate translation in the English language.
 The translation must be certified by the person making it to be a correct translation.
-The certificate must contain a statement of that person's full name, of his address and of his qualifications for making the translation.
+The certificate must contain a statement of that person's full name, address and qualifications for making the translation.

 <br><br> Overseas individuals who are not Permanent Residents, Passholders (e.g. Employment Pass, S-Pass etc) or Work Permit holders and wish to apply to be licensed to provide licensable cybersecurity services to the Singapore market must first apply for a Singpass Foreign Account which is necessary for the submission of the licence application via GoBusiness Licensing.
 To apply for a Singpass Foreign Account, please email contact@csro.gov.sg for further instructions.